Electronic disclosure of adverse action virtual tech sprint

-On October 5-9, 2020, the CFPB will host its E-Disclosures Tech Sprint at CFPB Headquarters in Washington, D.C.
+On October 5-9, 2020, the CFPB will host its Adverse Action virtual Tech Sprint.

-- Improving the accuracy of information used to take adverse action
+- Notifying consumers about potential inaccuracies in the information used to take adverse action

 - Preventing and helping reveal discrimination on a prohibited basis